Medi Assist files IPO papers with Sebi again; public issue entirely an OFS | Law-Order

 - India

-Medi Assist Healthcare Services has filed preliminary papers with the capital markets regulator Sebi to raise funds through an initial share sale.
+Medi Assist Healthcare Services has filed preliminary papers with capital markets regulator Sebi to mobilise funds through an initial public offering (IPO).

-According to the fresh draft red herring prospectus (DRHP) filed on Friday, the initial public offering (IPO) is entirely an offer for sale of up to 2.8 crore equity shares of Medi Assist by promoters and existing shareholders.
+According to the fresh draft red herring prospectus (DRHP) filed on Friday, the maiden public issue is entirely an offer-for-sale (OFS) of up to 2.8 crore shares of Medi Assist by promoters and existing shareholders.

-Those selling shares in the offer for sale include Vikram Jit Singh Chhatwal, Medimatter Health Management, Bessemer India Capital Holdings II Ltd, Bessemer Health Capital LLC, and Investcorp Private Equity Fund I.
+Those selling shares in the OFS include Vikram Jit Singh Chhatwal, Medimatter Health Management, Bessemer India Capital Holdings II Ltd, Bessemer Health Capital LLC, and Investcorp Private Equity Fund I.

 Since the issue is completely an OFS, the company will not receive any proceeds and all the funds will go to the selling shareholders.